APTy/lending-club-data/README.md

 ##### Server-Side

-1. Pull new data at intervals
-2. Deploy to web server
+1. Deploy to web server